NigelWGMajor/_vsc_json/README.md

 The command `Json Visualizer: Visualize at Breakpoints` allows you to automatically dump json when encountering a breakpoint on an assignment line or a return which returns a variable.
 It only works on conditional breakpoints where the condition is "99==99".
 If the breakpoint is on a line like `var x = await DoY(...` the code will break at the following line instead, which allows the variabe to be populated.
 If the breakpoint is on a line like `return x` it will break on the line, and dump the data.
-This alows the data to be modified, then the `Json Visualizer: Inject into degugger` command can be used to return the modified data for return. the command `Json Visualizer: Stop Visualizing from Breakpoints` can be used to stop this.
+This alows the data to be modified, then the `Json Visualizer: Inject into degugger` command can be used to return the modified data for return (there is also an icon button at the top of the json file to do this). the command `Json Visualizer: Stop Visualizing from Breakpoints` can be used to stop this.
 Note: capture scenarios other than those mentioned above are not supported: the automation needs to be able to recognize the variable to capture from the simple pattern.

+The `Json Visualizer: Inject into Selected variable` toolbar command can be used in a similar manner to populate a named variable while paused at a breakpoint.
+This allows `to-debug...` captures to be reinjected later.
+The json file needs to be focused at the time.

 ## Development